Our comprehensive guide covers everything you need to know about setting up a parrot cage. From size, location, food, cleaning, perches and more.

 I’d always recommend a cage on wheels (modern cages already are).
 You can also put your cage on a wheeled trolley, so that you can move your bird from one location to another.

-If you don’t have an aviary, you can wheel the cage into the garden or on a balcony.
+If you don’t have an aviary, you can wheel the cage into the garden or on a balcony to safely provide your bird with some time outside.

-The cage should stand in a corner or have the back against an internal wall so that the bird can retreat from view if she wants to.
+The cage should stand in a corner or have the back against an internal wall so that the bird can retreat from view if they want to.

 You should avoid draughts.
 Pet parrots can withstand cold but dryness or draughts can cause illness.